Trump tells Iowans to ‘get over’ recent school shooting: ‘We have to move forward’

 Rival Nikki Haley, the former U.N. ambassador who has gained momentum in the polls, gave a similar argument.

 “We have got to do better.
-The problem is we don’t have enough mental health therapists,” she said.
+The problem is we don’t have enough mental health therapists,” Haley said.

-Florida Gov. Ron DeSantis, who has focused much on his presidential campaign on Iowa, voiced support for Iowa Gov. Kim Reynolds (R) — who endorsed him for 2024 — and local law enforcement following the shooting.
-He too said the focus should be on mental health.
+Florida Gov. Ron DeSantis, who has focused much of his presidential campaign on Iowa, voiced support for Iowa Gov. Kim Reynolds (R) — who endorsed him for 2024 — and local law enforcement following the shooting.
+DeSantis, too, said the focus should be on mental health.

 Their comments come as the Iowa caucuses — which will kickstart primary voting season for the 2024 GOP primary — are set to take place in just over a week.
-The candidates have been on the ground in the state this week vying for support ahead of the Jan.
+The candidates have been on the ground in the state, vying for support ahead of the Jan.
 15 caucuses.

 Trump still remains the clear front-runner in the race, leading with 51.6 percent support, according to Iowa polling averages from The Hill/Decision Desk HQ.
 DeSantis trails in second place at 18 percent, while Haley closely follows at 17.1 percent.